austinmama/fortigate-1g/bypass.md

 {:important: .important}
 {:download: .download}

-# Bypassing the Firewall Rules
+# Bypassing the firewall rules
 {: #bypassing-the-firewall-rules}

 You can bypass the rules of your Fortigate Security Appliance 1 Gbps (FSA) by following the instructions here.